vantnprof/Qiskit_v2X_Certificate_Practice/Practice.md

 2. For single-answer questions, choose one answer.
 For **select-all-that-apply** questions, select every correct answer and no incorrect answers.
 3. Open **Answer and explanation** only after you have selected your answer(s).
 4. Review the full answer key only after completing all 68 questions.
 Multiple-response questions receive credit only when all correct choices are selected.
-5. For deeper practice, copy suspicious snippets into a Qiskit v2.x environment and test them after the timed attempt.

 ---

 ## Practice Questions